 I have been able to see lots of different cities during my time house sitting.
 Some of the animals have been more dependent than others, for example I had a couple of dogs that suffered really bad from separation anxiety so I couldn’t really leave them.
 In cases like this I didn’t explore so much as the animals always needed to be with me, so it was a great time to really work on my website, but other sits had animals that were so independent and I could be out all day exploring.
 Often the families left me their car to use too which was another way for me to save money!

 Housesitting is great for travellers to unwind and slow down their travelling.
 You get to see the place from a local’s point of view and I love that.
 It’s really a fun way to see the world whilst still getting a dose of animal love!

 Tips for applying for house sits

-Big cities such as London and Sydney have a lot of people applying for each house sit.
+Big cities such as LA and Sydney have a lot of people applying for each house sit.
 I have seen countless adverts in these cities with around 50 applicants!
 Trying to get your profile to stand out is hard but there are a few things you can do:

 You need to have a few house sits under your belt so that you will have references on the website.
 If someone has to choose between someone with 10 references and someone with no references, I’m pretty sure they will pick the one with the references.

 Usually the longer the sit, the more people apply, so start looking for short sits (one or two nights) near your home first, and preferably out of capital cities.
 This way there will be less competition and you’ll have a better chance of being selected.